samuelbarrett1234/40KLearn/README.md

 - Create an efficient ExperienceDataset class, which has the job of recording a large list of experiences (which are a tuple (game state, value, policy)) and can produce a sample of these on request.
 It will obviously have to stream to and from secondary storage, because it should be able to support large numbers of experiences.
+Note that when producing a new sample, it can rotate or reflect the game state at random, because this should not change the game value or policy.
+(Of course if the game board is transformed then the policy will have to be updated as well).
 - Train neural network and incorporate into GUI.
 - Restructure Python code into packages, fix Linter errors throughout the code.
 - Redo the MCTS tree to enforce an order on which units to order.
 This should reduce